jeanbza/git-grunt-gobuild/README.md

 ###### dest
 The destination binary (with binary name included).

-###### goarch
+###### goarch and goos
-The architecture to build for.
+The architecture / OS to build for.
 See [the chart here](https://golang.org/doc/install/source) for reference.
-Leave undefined for the default architecture on your system.
+Leave undefined for the default architecture / OS on your system.
 ### Usage Examples

 #### Basic compilation